uber/tchannel/docs/metrics.md

 ### Connection Metrics

 Connection metrics measure statistics related to socket connections initiated or received by the process.
-All connection metrics MUST contain the host-port and peer tags.
-The host-port tag is a string containing the host and port of the reporting process.
+All connection metrics MUST contain the ``host-port`` and ``peer-host-port`` tags.
+The ``host-port`` tag is a string containing the host and port of the reporting process.
 It MAY be 0.0.0.0:0 for ephemeral clients.
-The peer tag is a string containing the host and port of the peer to whom connection is maintained.
+The ``peer-host-port`` tag is a string containing the host and port of the peer to whom connection is maintained.

 #### Gauges